Skip to main content

 Is KYC a bad sign by itself?

-No. KYC is common on regulated sites.
-The better question is whether the operator explains when checks happen, what is required, and how that process affects deposits, bonuses, and withdrawals.
+No. KYC is common on many regulated sites.
+The better question is whether the operator explains when checks happen, what is required and how that process affects deposits, bonuses and withdrawals.

 How should bonus terms be evaluated?

-Treat them as operating conditions.
-Compare rollover, minimum odds, exclusions, time limits, and withdrawal caps before deciding whether the offer is actually usable for the intended reader.
+Treat them as conditions attached to the promotion.
+Compare rollover, minimum odds, exclusions, time limits and withdrawal caps before deciding whether the offer is actually usable.